Great Colonial Hurricane of 1635: Effects

-The ships James and Angel Gabriel had just anchored off the New England coast, full of colonial settlers from England, and they were caught in the storm.
-The James survived but the Angel Gabriel was wrecked at Pemaquid, Maine.
+The ships James and Angel Gabriel had just anchored off the New England coast, full of settlers from England, and they were caught in the storm.
+James survived, but Angel Gabriel was wrecked at Pemaquid, Massachusetts Bay Colony (now Bristol, Maine).
 An account from The Cogswells in America states: "'The storm was frightful at Pemaquid, the wind blowing from the northeast, the tide rising to a very unusual height, in some places more than twenty feet right up and down; this was succeeded by another and unaccountable tidal wave still higher.'
 The Angel Gabriel became a total wreck, passengers, cattle, and goods were all cast upon the angry waves.
 Three or four passengers and one seaman perished, and there was the loss of cattle and much property."